ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

     - Login Page: Removed unnecessary "auth.noAccount" text.
     - `Register.tsx`: Simplified by removing a `Typography` wrapper.
     - Translation Files: Added "logout" key for consistency.
+- **Movie List Display & Booking Flow Stability (LATEST FIX)**:
+    - **Backend Fixes**:
+        - Resolved JSON serialization issues caused by circular dependencies in JPA entities (`Movie`, `Category`, `Schedule`, `Review`, `Actor`) by strategically applying `@JsonIgnore` to back-references.
+This prevents infinite loops and ensures valid JSON output.
+        - Corrected the "concatenated JSON" / "double JSON" error by modifying `GlobalExceptionHandler` and `ExceptionHandlingFilter` to check `HttpServletResponse.isCommitted()` before attempting to write an error response body.
+This prevents appending a new JSON error to an already streaming/committed response.
+    - **Frontend Outcome**:
+        - `movieService.ts` now successfully parses the `/movie` API response.
+        - The movie list displays correctly in `MovieList.tsx`.
+        - The issue of being redirected to login when navigating to movie-related pages or attempting to book tickets has been resolved, leading to a more stable user experience.

 ## What's Left to Build
 1. Frontend Features